solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/README.md

-# AI with Databricks and Azure Machine Learning
+# Machine Learning and Deep Learning End-to-End

 Trey Research Inc. delivers innovative solutions for manufacturers.
 They specialize in identifying and solving problems for manufacturers that can run the range from automating away mundane but time-intensive processes to delivering cutting edge approaches that provide new opportunities for their manufacturing clients.